terotests/FlexCharts/README.md

 #### Rendering Options

 1. **Row Prefix (`renderRowPrefix`)**: Rendered at the start of each row, useful for labels, IDs, or status indicators
-2. **Bar Suffix (`renderBarSuffix`)**: Rendered after the bar on the same row, perfect for additional metadata or duration information
+2. **Bar Suffix (`renderRowSuffix`)**: Rendered after the bar on the same row, perfect for additional metadata or duration information
 3. **Bar Content (`renderBarContent`)**: Replaces the default bar label, allowing complete customization of bar content

 All render functions have access to the chart controller, enabling interactive custom components that can programmatically control the timeline.